Bucks Buccaneers FC

-The FC Civics Windhoek (Civics) is a Namibian football club based in Windhoek.
-The Civics play in the highest division of Namibian football, the Namibia Premier League.
+Bucks Buccaneers Football Club is a Namibian football club based in Windhoek.
+Until January 2025 the club have had the name Civics Football Club.
+Bucks Buccaneers FC play in the highest division of Namibian football, the Namibia Premiership.
 The club has its home in Khomasdal, in the north of the Namibian capital Windhoek.

 They play their home games at Sam Nujoma Stadium in Katutura, Windhoek.

 History

 FC Civics were founded by a group of young students in 1983, who initially named the team after a local street – Bethlehem Boys.
 The club later became the Mighty Civilians before being recast again as Civics.
 Even today, the bulk of the squad comes either from Khomasdal or the neighbouring township of Katutura.

 The club rose from a useful street team to Namibia's top league with the help of Helmut Scharnowski, from the northern German city of Flensburg.

 From 2000 until 2007, the club was also known as Buschschule Civics.

 In January 2025, it was announced that the club had been sold to a new ownership group and official rebranded to Bucks Buccaneers FC.